ToastboxIntern/Swift2023JSS_Marty/README.md

 # Swift2023JSS_Marty
 A prototype app made to help foreign workers in Singapore assimilate socially and linguistically into SG, a project for Swift Explorers 2023

+If you want to check my coding ability, please head to Learning>Quiz (tried hard), OR The Flashcard function

 Prototype Idea Features:

 1.)
 Translator